Little Puddle people

 https://sheffieldhospitalscharity.org.uk/

-For more information on family/parent and child/childminder sessions please see the ‘shop’ section of the website.
+For more information on family/parent sessions and events please see the ‘shop’ section of the website.

 I am available to work with your setting or group delivering forest school sessions, Skogsmulle sessions and anything in between.
 We don’t need a forest for forest school - I love a challenge and can apply the forest school principles to different outdoor spaces.
 I can create bespoke workshops and training sessions to staff.
 Nurture groups, school groups, after school clubs and more!
 Please get in touch to see how Forest Schools can work for your setting.